artecs-group/RVfpga-sim-addons/Integrated_Systems_Architecture/Lab8/README.md

 # Lab 8 - The RVfpga I/O System - Low Level
 This practice aims to let the students continue with the analysis of the RVfpga Input/Output System.

-Complete the following exercises to modify and test the 8-digit 7-Segment displays controller.
+1. Complete the following exercises to modify and test the 8-digit 7-Segment displays controller.

+2. Finally, if you want to continue practicing after completing the proposed exercises, you can find more complex exercises in [RVfpga](https://university.imgtec.com/rvfpga-el2-v3-0-english-downloads-page/) labs 5 to 10.

 ## Exercise 1
 The current 8-digit 7-segment displays controller (implemented in module ```SevSegDisplays_Controller```), can only show the 16 hexadecimal digits.
 Modify the 8-digit 7-segment displays controller so that it can show any combination of ON/OFF LEDs.